Charrie History, Family Crest & Coats of Arms

 The surname Charrie was first found in Derbyshire, The Hundredorum Rolls of 1273 list William Chirie.
 A few years later in 1284, the Assize Rolls of Lancashire list Rober Chyry.
 The Subsidy Rolls of Suffolk list Richard Chery in 1524.

-Important Dates for the Charrie family
+Early History of the Charrie family

 This web page shows only a small excerpt of our Charrie research.
 Another 198 words (14 lines of text) covering the years 1348, 1368, 1484, 1509, 1524, 1665, 1713, 1683, 1706 and are included under the topic Early Charrie History in all our PDF Extended History products and printed products wherever possible.